workflowhub-eu/about/How-to-make-a-workflow-RO-crate.md

 ### 2. Making one offline yourself

 We are working on a python package at this moment to wrap your own RO-crates.
-This will allow you to not be bounded by the file limitations of the WorkflowHub website (workflow + CWL abstract and/or diagram), and will make it possible to automate the RO crate generation.
+This will allow you to not be bounded by the file limitations of the WorkflowHub website (workflow + CWL abstract and/or diagram), and will make it possible to automate the RO-Crate generation.
 The python package can be found in this [repo](https://github.com/ResearchObject/ro-crate-py).